-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Visit your doctor or health care professional for regular checks on your progress.
-You will need a regular breast and pelvic exam and Pap smear while on this medicine.
-You should also discuss the need for regular mammograms with your health care professional, and follow his or her guidelines for these tests.
+Visit your care team for regular checks on your progress.
+You will need a regular breast and pelvic exam and Pap smear while on this medication.
+You should also discuss the need for regular mammograms with your care team, and follow his or her guidelines for these tests.

-Smoking increases the risk of getting a blood clot or having a stroke while you are taking this medicine, especially if you are more than 35 years old.
+Smoking increases the risk of getting a blood clot or having a stroke while you are taking this medication, especially if you are more than 35 years old.
 You are strongly advised not to smoke.